davidturner/Wee_/readme.md

 New in the latest series of updates is the ability to force file downloads.
 Any files you want users to download can now be stored in the `media` folder.
 To link to them, and force the download, link to `force-download/[filename]`.
 Wee_ will work out what needs to be done, and start the download process.

+###Post Tags

+If you include `[[tags]]` in the content.php of your theme then tags for posts in categories will be added to the post.
+Tags are taken from the meta area in the post.

 ##Problems

 If you run into any issues please get in touch with me via [Twitter][4] or [email][5] and I'll see what can be done to resolve your issues.
 One of the perks of testing things... is sometimes they break.